nazial-k/ForceSensors_6D/README.md

 ## Running the Program

-You can run the program by simply executing the provided build file (`ForceSensors_6D.exe`) within the Builds folder.
+- You can run the program by simply executing the provided build file (`ForceSensors_6D.exe`) within the Builds folder.
+- Press ESC to close the application.